mythril-forge/homebrew-classes/docs/homebrew/druid.md

 	- proficiency bonus
 - Your movement and senses are replaced by the movement and senses of the beast.
 - If the creature has any Legendary Actions or Lair Actions, you can't use them.
-- Your attacks are considered magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
 - When you first transform, you temporarily assume the beast's...
 	- hit points
 	- hit dice size